 - enabling delivery.

-A supporting Investment table details more than $640 million in approved Australian and Queensland government investment to deliver actions in the plan through to 2022.
+A supporting Investment table details $667 million in approved Australian and Queensland government investment to deliver actions in the plan through to 2022.
 The table will be updated as additional investments are announced.

 The total government investment in improving Reef water quality since 2013 through to 2024 is more than $900 million.

 Water quality targets have been set for the catchments adjacent to the Great Barrier Reef, based on modelling and other scientific information.
 The targets define the reduction in nutrients and fine sediment required by 2025.